darwinanddavis/ships/README.md

 * Users select a vessel type
 * Users select a vessel name
 * The app calculates the observations when the vessel sailed the longest distance between two consecutive time points
 Data analysis

 Below is pseudocode describing some of the analysis.
-More detailed code is available in `app.R`.
+More detailed code is found in `app.R`.

 Distance travelled was calculated using `speed` and `elapsed` variables.
+The original dataset has been truncated to the below variables to make it smaller in size.

 ```
 ships %>%